 - 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst. - 3.
-The pull request should work for Python 3.5 and 3.6.
+The pull request should work for Python 3.3, 3.4, 3.5, 3.6 and for PyPy.
 Check https://travis-ci.org/zedrem/coast_core/pull_requests and make sure that the tests pass for all supported Python versions.